erikfilias/Power-Systems-Optimization-using-Julia-Language/README.md

 This repository aims to share our advances in AC Power Flow Models in order to solve Power Systems Optimization Problems.
 All of the codes were made in [Julia Language v1.0](https://julialang.org/) using its optimization package [JuMP](http://www.juliaopt.org/JuMP.jl/dev/quickstart/).

+JuMP is an open-source modelling language created in [MIT](http://www.mit.edu/).
+The spirit of JuMP is to serve as optimization plattform for every kind of proffessional in order to solve optimization problems such as linear, non-linear, mixed-integer, convex optimization, etc. There are so many advantages to use Julia & JuMP due to the great communities that are working on developing tools known as **packages**.
+Actually, there are interfaces to differents **solvers** (open source and commercial); among these are: MINOS, SCIP, CONOPT, CPLEX, MOSEK, IPOPT,  XPRESS, GLPK, etc.
+In addition, this modelling language allows to use familiar functions of differential equations, integrations, statistics, etc. It´s like to mix [MATLAB](https://www.mathworks.com/products/matlab.html) or [Python](https://www.python.org/) with [AMPL](https://ampl.com/) or [GAMS](https://www.gams.com/).

+In Peru, the power systems operator [COES SINAC](http://www.coes.org.pe/portal/) is carrying out the calculation of the CMgCP and its decomposition into its components for the purposes of the valuations in the Short Term market of the SEIN, with the GAMS.
+And it is foreseen that the Short Term model for cargo dispatch, will enter into operation at the beginning of next year.

+Enjoy it, and give us suggestions!

 You can use the [editor on GitHub](https://github.com/erikfilias/JuMP-Julia-Language/edit/master/README.md) to maintain and preview the content for your website in Markdown files.